joric/mitosis/mitosis-bluetooth/README.md

   RAM (rwx) :  ORIGIN = 0x20002000, LENGTH = 0x2000
 ```
 To build with this settings, set stack and heap to 1024 or something in `gcc_startup_nrf51.S` (originally 2048).
-Erasing the chip and and flashing merged hex also might help.
+Erasing the chip and flashing merged hex also might help.
 You could also use Makefile:

 ```
 ASMFLAGS += -D__HEAP_SIZE=1024 -D__STACK_SIZE=1024